 **transport times do not apply overseas car shipping**

 First off, there are no upfront car transport cost when you book with EAS.
-We don’t charge anything until your automobile is loaded and on its way.
+We don’t charge anything until your auto shipping order has been scheduled and a carrier is assigned.
 Your total cost gets split into two separate payments.
-The first payment, which we call the deposit, is charged to a credit card, only after the automobile has been picked up.
+The first payment, which we call the deposit, is charged to a credit card, which you provide at the time you place your car transport order.
 For the deposit, we will accept all major credit cards (Visa, MasterCard, AMEX, and Discover).
 The remaining balance is due to the driver when your vehicle is delivered.
 This payment will need to be in the form of certified funds (certified checks, money orders, or cash).
-Since we do not charge the credit card until after it is in transit, there are no upfront fees.
-Be very wary of companies that want to charge you something before they have done anything.
+Since we do not charge the credit card until after your shipment is scheduled, there are no upfront fees.
+Be very wary of companies that want to charge you something before they have an actual schedule in place.

 Yes, you are able to charge the total amount of your car shipment on your credit card.
 There is an additional $100 fee per vehicle that we pass along to the carriers for this payment process.
 There are actually a couple of reasons that carriers prefer the standard (certified funds) method of payment.
 The majority of the carriers we work with are owner-operators.
 This means they are a one-person operation and don’t have a formal office with a billing department or a way to easily handle receivables.
 This makes the additional paperwork that comes with a billing shipment difficult for them to process.
 The other reason that carriers prefer the COD payment method is to cover on the road expenses.
 Drivers tend to use the payments they collect to pay for their every day expenses like fuel.
 When they pay for fuel with cash they receive a discount, and this adds up to a very large amount over time.
 If you would like more information about this please check out our blog.
 Learn why cash is still king in the car shipping industry.